 In the heart of historic North Nashville is Hadley Park.
 The park, which opened in 1912, is on 28th Avenue in North Nashville, between Fisk and Tennessee State universities, two of Nashville’s historically black colleges.
 The park hosts numerous family-oriented activities and community events throughout the year and has a walking track, open fields, tennis courts and plenty of picnic tables.
 Hadley Park is next to the Hadley Park Branch of the Nashville Public Library and the Hadley Park Community Center, which has a full service fitness center with a dance/aerobics studio, offers exercise classes, and includes an indoor swimming pool with locker rooms.

 The Natchez Trace Parkway is a 444-mile route that runs from Mississippi, through northwestern Alabama and ends far west of Nashville.
 Take a scenic drive along the parkway to experience waterfalls, small towns, historic sites and state parks tucked away in the rural areas surrounding Music City.
-Start or end your adventure by sinking your teeth into the delicious biscuits and Southern food served up at Loveless Cafe.
+Start or end your adventure by savoring the delicious biscuits and Southern food served up at Loveless Cafe.